 ACT Section Retake

-September 2020 update: ACT Section Retakes are not being offered at this time due to the coronavirus pandemic.
+September 2020 update: ACT Section Retesting is not being offered at this time due to the coronavirus pandemic.

 The ACT will get two changes starting September 2020: